The Dark Side of Gravity: Negative Energies and Motivations for an Alternative Theory of Gravity

 The concordant cosmological SM is of course successfull in its confrontation with as many precision observables as are the CMB, LSS, BAO and primordial elements abundances but this is at the price of simplicity since many added components and ideas of different kinds along with their free parameters enter into the game.
 These are dark energy, dark matter, inflation, some of them remaining badly understood and introducing new issues such as the fine tuning and coincidence problems.
 The impression that this construction is at least effective if not epicyclic has therefore recently motivated the research for alternative theories of gravity such as MOND (Ref.~\refcite{MOND}) and its relativistic extension TeVeS (Ref.~\refcite{TVS}).
 Part of our motivation for DG is similar.

 \item A Modified GR to Circumvent the Main Issues

 A trivial cancellation between positive and negative vacuum divergences is not acceptable since the Casimir effect shows evidence for vacuum fluctuations.
-But in DG we will get cancellations of vacuum gravitational effects only.
+But in DG we might hopefully get cancellations of vacuum gravitational effects only.

 Also, a generic catastrophic instability issue arises whenever positive and negative energy fields are allowed to interact.
 Restricting the stability issue to the modified gravity of DG, we shall show why this disastrous scenario is avoided.